Thursday, December 18, 2014

-One of the poems we had to learn at school was John Masefield's Reynard's Last Run, a poem about fox hunting which I found upsetting.
+One of the poems we learned by heart at school was John Masefield's Reynard's Last Run, a poem about fox hunting which I found quite upsetting.
 When M, a complete stranger, sat down next to my desk during the first week of my first job (I was 18 and he was 28) he was not to know that I disliked the poem.
 He proceeded to recite one of the many verses of Reynard the Fox to me.
 If it hadn't been for his spectacular heart-fluttering grin and the fact that I was intrigued by this stranger's unusual pick-up line I would have turned away in embarrassment.
 The office secretary had warned me that a "playboy" had seen me waiting for my interview a month earlier and that he would be back to meet me when I started work.
 I worked in Town Planning on the 12th floor and he worked in staff section on the 3rd.
 He waited a few days for me to settle in before introducing himself and returned daily to recite a few more lines from the poem as a prelude to conversation.

 Rien Poortvliet (Remember the book Gnomes?)

 Many of these quotes have become part of our lives.
 What I didn't realize then was the poem had 339 verses.
 At school we had studied a portion of the poem which ended on a question mark.
 Had the fox reached safety?
 It was highly unlikely but I was relieved to discover that the fox had in fact survived and as the years have gone by we have read and re-read all 339 verses and many of the lines have become my favourites too.

 Walrus ivory Fox.
 Punuk or Thule, Princeton University Art Museum

 The air blew rank with the taint of fox:

 The yews gave way to a greener space